 Karen Leistra-Jones received her Ph.D. in Musicology from Yale University in 2011.
 Her research explores the politics and aesthetics of musical performance in the second half of the nineteenth century, focusing particularly on members of the Brahms circle.
 Her work has appeared in the Journal of the American Musicological Society, 19th-Century Music, and Music & Letters, and she has presented papers at national and international conferences in the US, Canada, and the UK.
-Her other research interests include song cycles and musical representations of landscape and travel.
+Her other research interests include lullabies, song cycles, and musical representations of landscape, motion, and travel.

 Ph.D., Musicology, Yale University, May 2011